iQoncept - Fotolia

 John AllsoppAuthor of 'A Dao of Web Design'

 Allsopp initially had a negative viewpoint on the promise of voice user interfaces for two reasons.
-The first was the reliability of speech to text, particularly if the algorithms had not been trained on a specific voice.
+The was the reliability of speech to text, particularly if the algorithms had not been trained on a specific voice.
 The second is that the developers had been trying to use the existing paradigm of interaction, swapping out text and swapping in voice.

 In the worst-case scenario, a user experience vision portrayed in Blade Runner shows the hero narrating a complex dialogue in order to zoom in on an image, crop it and print it out.
 In the movie, it takes him 2 minutes and 14 seconds, which is something that could be done with the pinch-and-zoom interface in about 2 seconds.